 A.W.G.
 Dewar Inc. offers students and parents a tuition insurance policy which would guarantee a refund of moneys paid to the university in the event that a student suffers a serious illness or accident and must withdraw from the university before the semester is completed.
 This elective plan covers tuition, fees and on campus housing.
 The cost is approximately 1% of the annual cost.
 You must apply for this coverage directly with A.W.G.
 Dewar Inc. prior to the first day of classes.
 Forms are available in the Business Office or DEWAR online.

 +-Why am I charged for parking if I don’t have a vehicle or don’t plan to park on campus?

-The city of Orange has stringent parking restrictions, and parking on city streets can result in a parking citation.
-If you do not have a vehicle, walk or use public transportation, you can apply for/renew a parking waiver by the end of the second week of the Fall semester.
+Parking on city streets and in neighborhoods can result in a parking citation.
+If you do not have a vehicle, walk or use public transportation, you can apply for/renew a parking waiver by the end of the third week of the Fall semester.
 Log into Webadvisor, and select Vehicle Registration to complete the waiver request.